About the group

-The CIPR's Diversity and Inclusion Network seeks to develop an inclusive culture within public relations by raising general awareness of diversity issues, how an inclusive approach can improve communications and increasing numbers of public relations practitioners from diverse backgrounds.
+The CIPR's Diversity and Inclusion Network seeks to develop an inclusive culture within public relations by raising general awareness of diversity issues, by pursuing an inclusive approach which can improve communications and by increasing the numbers of public relations practitioners from diverse backgrounds.

 Vision: A PR profession which has a prevailing and sustainable culture of diversity and inclusion.

 Mission: To promote diversity and inclusion in the public relations profession, by bringing people together to create networks, initiatives and thought leadership which support diversity and tackle barriers to inclusion.

 - To highlight the positive aspects of diversity and inclusion in PR.